Welcome back to Part 2 of the series, “How to Improve Fasting Blood Sugar Levels.”

 To Improve Fasting Blood Sugar Levels, One Must Create Balanced Meals

-- Protein.
+- Protein (~25% of your plate).
 To improve the bioavailability of amino acids, which help with repair, tissue growth, brain chemicals/neurotransmitters, satiety, and long-term wellness, opt for an animal source (poultry, beef, game meats, eggs) or seafood. your hand is the best measurement for portion.
 Use a palm-sized portion at each meal.
 If you are curious about a smoothie, I opt for a few protein powders, and one I always include is bone broth/collagen for its anti-inflammatory benefits.
 This salted caramel flavor has been my most recent fav.

 - Fat.
 Healthy fats (not the man-made margarine/seed oils) provide satiety in a meal and help stabilize blood sugar levels.
 Enjoy the array of healthy fats including avocado, nuts/seeds, coconut, butter, olives, and olive oil.